Reviews You Can Rely On

 What's the Best Value?

 Ski jacket prices range from relatively affordable to astronomic.
 Most budget options provide nearly as much warmth, weather resistance, and other important performance attributes as the most expensive jackets.
 Still, the top-of-the-line offerings generally refined comfort, fit, tailoring, and style.
 We found that price does not always correlate with performance, which is great news for skiers looking for a good deal on a jacket.
-For example, any jacket that uses a Gore-Tex brand waterproof/breathable membrane will perform well in wet weather.
+For example, any jacket that uses a Gore-Tex brand waterproof/breathable membrane typically performs well in wet weather.
 Still, jackets that use a different proprietary membrane might perform just as well as a Gore-Tex jacket with significant cost savings.

 ski jacket men - the gemyse men's mountain provides an excellent value.